plone/training/deployment/index.rst

 Playbooks
 ^^^^^^^^^

+We're going to cover just enough on Ansible playbooks to allow you to read and customize Plone's playbook.
+`Ansible's documentation <http://docs.ansible.com>`_ is excellent if you want to learn more.

 In Ansible, an individual instruction for the setup of the remote server is called a task.
 Here's a task that makes sure a directory exists.